sxue-03/Security-Engineering-Portfolio/README.md

 - Hands-on artifacts such as code, configurations, and logs
 - Security reasoning and design decisions

-Some projects are also available as standalone repositories for historical reference.
 This portfolio represents the primary and current version.